antony/svelte-seed/readme.md

 # Svelte seed

-A ready to go, live-reloading seed project for svelte.
+A ready to go, live-reloading seed project for svelte v3.

 Uses parceljs for bundling.